Terry Davis

 Davis received the Governor's Award for the Arts from the State of Washington in 1980 and the Distinguished Alumni Award from Eastern Washington University in 1984.
 Davis received his bachelor's degree in education from Eastern Washington State College in 1969 and his master's degree from the University of Iowa in 1973.
 He continued his education at Stanford University as an honored Wallace Stegner Literary Fellow.

-He taught creative writing for more than 30 years at East Carolina University, the University Idaho, Eastern Washington University, Gonzaga University, and Minnesota State University.
+He taught creative writing for more than 30 years at East Carolina University, the University Idaho, Eastern Washington University, Gonzaga University, and Minnesota State, Mankato.

 Awards: